mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-x-vnc.md

 At this point, we should have both Xorg and VNC servers running.
 Some closing
 remarks:

-1. There are far more secure ways to go about protecting your VNC session. **If privacy is important to you, then do not use the proposed passwordmethod mentioned above**.
+1. There are far more secure ways to go about protecting your VNC session.
+    **If privacy is important to you, then do not use the proposed password method mentioned above**.
 2. Running x11vnc in the background is nice, but I would not advise leaving it running 24 hours, 7 days a week.
 A better solution is to start the VNC server on-demand and drop the `--loop` flag.
-For this, I like to create an
+For this, I like to create an alias:
-    alias:

         echo 'alias svnc="x11vnc -usepw --bg"' > ~/.bashrc